Skip to content

 Read more about the IMMEX program requirements.

-Human Resources Configurations
+Human Resources: Strategic Configurations

-There are many key functions and activities that are both legally required and commonly provided for engagement and retention of talent within a manufacturing facility in Mexico.
+There are many key functions and activities that are both legally required and commonly provided for engagement and retention of talent within a maquila manufacturing facility in Mexico.

 First, its important to outline a competitive salary and comprehensive benefits package to attract and retain qualified personnel.
 A salary benchmark is very important as industrial parks in Mexico are very competitive with companies offering nearby opportunities.
 Other important perks to consider including: uniforms, cafeteria service, private transportation service, private security, or other perks in the community.

-Hiring of Salary and Operative Personnel:
+☑️ Recruitment: Hiring Salary and Operative Personnel

 After the Social Security (IMSS) registration, start recruiting for both administrative and operational roles, ensuring you have the right team in place for your startup.
 Its important to have a project management methodology that contemplates recruitment time, transition, onboarding and training in order to meet production or ramp-up KPIs.
 Outsourcing in Mexico is no longer permitted, so understanding the types of employment contracts and their limitations is important for business continuity.